certbot/certbot/certbot/docs/contributing.rst

 Generally it is sufficient to open a pull request and let Github and Azure Pipelines run integration tests for you.
 However, you may want to run them locally before submitting your pull request.
-You need Docker installed and working.

 The tox environment `integration` will setup `Pebble`_, the Let's Encrypt ACME CA server for integration testing, then launch the Certbot integration tests.

-With a user allowed to access your local Docker daemon, run:
+To do this, run:

 .. code-block:: shell